Canine Addison’s disease can be fatal if not diagnosed and treated.

 Gracie Lou’s story

-Gracie is a 10-year-old 134 lb English Mastiff.
-Gracie was abused until she was 6 months old.
+Gracie was a 10-year-old 134 lb English Mastiff.
+Gracie was abused until she was six months old.
 She then went to a loving family.
-Unfortunately, that life ended all too soon with the tragic accident.
+Unfortunately, that life ended all too soon with a tragic accident.
 The husband and the child of her family were killed in an automobile accident.
-Gracie comforted the mother for the next 6 months.
+Gracie comforted the mother for the next six months.
 The mother then had to move and could not take Gracie with her.
 This pained her so much.
-She looked into a rescue group.
+So she looked into a rescue group.

 Gracie Lou’s adoption

-I had a mastiff who was diagnosed with Addison’s at 7 months old.
+I had a mastiff diagnosed with Addison’s at seven months old.

-I found Gracie on the website of the rescue group I had started helping with.
+I found Gracie on the rescue group’s website I had started helping with.

 Her story touched my heart.
-I talked to her foster mom for hours about her.
-We both knew that she was going to come to her forever home with me.
-She was several hours away so the foster mom and I met halfway.
+I talked to Gracie’s foster mom for hours about her.
+We both knew that she would come to her forever home with me.
+She was several hours away, so the foster mom and I met halfway.

-Right away Gracie came up to me and my daughter and she leaned on my leg and sat on my foot.
+Right away, Gracie came up to my daughter and me, and she leaned on my leg and sat on my foot.
 The lean is everything for a mastiff.
-If they lean on you they like you.
-It was love at first sight for me and my kids.
+If they lean on you, they like you.
+So it was love at first sight for my kids and me.